Varuno8/ocr_Varun/README.md

 # DocuHealth AI Dashboard

-DocuHealth AI is a React + Vite single page application for OCR functionality for medical patients, paired with an Express API that brokers requests to Google Cloud Document AI.
-It visualises document digitisation KPIs for government medical institutions and exposes production-ready endpoints for processing documents through Document AI.
+DocuHealth AI is a React + Vite single page application for digitising medical paperwork, paired with an Express API backed by PostgreSQL.
+It visualises document throughput, validation queues, medicine stock alerts, and compliance activity for government medical institutions while exposing endpoints for uploading scans and querying operational telemetry.

 ## Prerequisites